shreya09032003/guvi-contact-form/README.md

 ![MockAPI Results](./assets/mockapi-results.png)

-## How It Works
-1. Fill out the form fields (Name, Email, Contact Number, Subject, and Message).
-2. Upon clicking the **Send** button, the form data is validated.
-3. If the validation passes, the form data is sent to the MockAPI endpoint using the HTTP POST method.
-4. A success message ("Form Submitted Successfully") is displayed upon successful submission.
-5. If the API call fails, an error message ("Submission Failed") is shown.

 ## Technologies Used
 - TypeScript
 - HTML, CSS (for styling and responsiveness)
 - MockAPI (for simulating backend API calls)
-- Responsive Design (Mobile and Desktop)

 ## How to Run Locally
 1. Clone the repository: